-A transition from AWAKE state to ASLEEP state is instigated by a write to the general control register.
+A transition from AWAKE state to ASLEEP state is instigated by a sleep request: either a write to the general control register or from the USB block requesting entry to standby mode.
 Sleep requests must only be made in the AWAKE state.